ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 * Security Token Service (STS)
 * SSL for secure traffic
-* Authentication of users by using an identity source such as Active Directory or OpenLDAP
+* Authentication of users by using an identity source such as Active Directory™ or OpenLDAP

 Review the following vSphere SSO flow.